isc-projects/kea/doc/guide/ddns.rst

 It is possible to add a domain without any servers; however, if that domain matches a request, the request will fail.
-To make the domain useful, we must add at least one DNS server to it.
+To make the domain useful, at least one DNS server must be added to it.

 .. _add-forward-dns-servers: